Image Credit: Logan Brumm, Flickr, CC BY-ND 2.0

 When raising cattle in equatorial regions, your growing season (and calving date) will be determined by the seasonal cycle between rainy season and drought season, the nutritional equivalent to summer and winter in more northern climates.
 Further from the equator your growing season (and ideal calving date) will be determined by temperature and moisture availability in the soil as the seasons shift from summer to winter and back to summer again.
 If you have any doubts about your ideal calving date, watch the wild grazing species in your area for clues.

-To learn more about how to calculate the timing of your ideal calving season and to learn about the huge impact that photoperiod (length of daylight during the cattle breeding season) has on your cattle's fertility, I recommend that you read "The Cattle Year on Grass" chapter of Grass-fed Cattle.
+To learn more about how to calculate the timing of your ideal calving season and to learn about the huge impact that photoperiod (length of daylight during the cattle breeding season) has on your cattle's fertility, I recommend that you read "The Cattle Year on Grass" chapter of my book, Grass-fed Cattle: how to produce and market natural beef.

 The bottom line is that in order to match your cattle's nutritional requirements to the grass quality and quantity in your pastures throughout the seasons, you must calve during the growing season, after the cows have had time to fatten up to a BCS of 7 on the growing pasture.
 This calving cycle will greatly contribute to your cattle's health and fertility throughout the year, will save you huge dollars in cattle feeding costs, and will allow your herd to safely participate in a winter grazing program to reduce feed costs still further.